michaelfranzl/rpi23-gen-image/README.md

 Download and install the [closed-source firmware binary blob](https://github.com/RPi-Distro/firmware-nonfree/tree/master/brcm80211/brcm) that is required to run the internal wireless interface of the Raspberry Pi model `3`.
 This parameter is ignored if the specified `RPI_MODEL` is not `3`.

 ##### `ENABLE_RSYSLOG`=true
 If set to false, disable and uninstall rsyslog (so logs will be available only in journal files)

 ##### `ENABLE_SOUND`=true
 Enable sound hardware and install Advanced Linux Sound Architecture.

 ##### `ENABLE_HWRANDOM`=true
 Enable Hardware Random Number Generator.
 Strong random numbers are important for most network based communications that use encryption.
 It's recommended to be enabled.

-##### `ENABLE_MINGPU`=false
-Minimize the amount of shared memory reserved for the GPU.
-It doesn't seem to be possible to fully disable the GPU.

 ##### `ENABLE_DBUS`=true
 Install and enable D-Bus message bus.
 Please note that systemd should work without D-bus but it's recommended to be enabled.